 - b.
 No Impact.
 Maintenance activities would occur within the boundaries of the existing Mokelumne Aqueduct System ROW and would not be located within a state scenic highway.
 The aqueduct system alignment crosses Highway 4 in Contra Costa County, which is an eligible state scenic highway, but not officially designated (Caltrans 2019).
 In this location, the aqueducts are underground and no routine maintenance activities are anticipated to occur.
 Therefore, no impact would occur related to substantially damaging scenic resources within a state scenic highway. - c.
 Less than Significant Impact.
 The visual character and quality of the Project alignment varies as the aqueducts travels through both rural (i.e., non-urbanized) and urbanized areas.
 The aqueducts are primarily located underground, except for a portion of the alignment located along the islands in the Delta that is aboveground and supported on timber, reinforced-concrete, or steel bents.
 For the most part, the aqueduct system alignment is not visible from public roadways or in areas that are accessible to the public.
-Recreational trails located adjacent to the alignment are generally limited to the urban areas in the City of Stockton and along the alignment from the Cities of Antioch to Walnut Creek.
-Few residents are located adjacent to the alignment in the rural areas; however, residences may abut the Project alignment as it travels through the more urban areas.
+Recreational trails located adjacent to the alignment are generally limited to the urban areas in the City of Stockton and along the alignment in the rural areas; however, residences may abut the Project alignment as it travels through the more urban areas.
 Viewer groups in the vicinity of the Project area include motorists on nearby roadways; recreational users along trails; and residents whose homes are near the alignment.
 Although the approximately 100-mile alignment travels through a variety of land uses, maintenance activities would only occur at specific locations and not along the entire length.